Alice Lloyd College: Academics

 As of 2024, Alice Lloyd College has implemented 18 major degree programs and eight pre-professional programs into its curricula.
-The student-to-faculty ratio is 20:1.
+The student-to-faculty ratio is 14.5:1 with an average class size of 18.

 Ninety-five percent of Alice Lloyd College graduates are accepted into graduate and professional schools.
 Seventy-five percent of Alice Lloyd College graduates are the first in their families to obtain an undergraduate degree.

 Rankings and reputation

 Alice Lloyd College was ranked number 7 in Regional Colleges South and number 2 in Best Value Schools, as of the 2018 edition of U.S. News & World Report's rankings.

 In the 2022 edition of U.S. News rankings, Alice Lloyd College was ranked number 21 in Regional Colleges South and number 5 in Best Value Schools.

 Student finances and required work

 Although Alice Lloyd College does not rely on any direct financial support from the state or federal governments, it does accept students using federal and state student financial aid such as federal Pell Grants.
 16 percent of students receive education loans, for an average of approximately $800.
 According to the Project on Student Debt, each of Alice Lloyd's 2009 graduates carried an average debt of $6,500, which is well below the statewide average of $19,112 and the national average of $24,000.
 The college, which accepted 262 of 6,337 applicants for the class of 2017, guarantees tuition to full-time students from an area consisting of 108 counties in Central Appalachia.

 Students are required to work part-time regardless of financial situation.
 They are given jobs such as janitorial staff, office assistant, tutor, craft maker, resident advisor, maintenance, grounds or working in the cafeteria (Hunger Din).
 In addition to on-campus jobs, students can work at off-campus outreach projects.
 Students are required to work at least 160 hours per semester.
-The college is one of eight work colleges in the United States and one of two in Kentucky (Berea College being the other) that have mandatory work-study programs.
+The college is one of nine work colleges in the United States and one of two in Kentucky (Berea College being the other) that have mandatory work-study programs.

 Students from 108 counties in the Appalachian Mountains region of Kentucky, Ohio, Tennessee, Virginia and West Virginia pay no tuition through the Appalachian Leaders College Scholarship.